owlbarn/owlbarn.github.io/_sources/chapter/cgraph_intro.rst.txt

    :alt: computation graph functor stack

-The left figure shows part of Owl's original functor stack, and the right one shows how the current one looks like after the computation graph is injected.
+The left figure shows part of Owl's original functor stack, and the right one shows how the current one looks like after injection.
 We know the functor stack plays a central role in Owl's architecture.
-In the old design, Ndarray implements a set of fundamental n-dimensional array operations, then Algodiff defines abstract mathematical operations for differentiation, finally Optimise engine glues low-level math with high-level deep neural network.
+In the old design, Ndarray implements a set of fundamental n-dimensional array operations, then Algodiff defines abstract mathematical operations for differentiation, finally Optimise engine glues low-level maths with high-level deep neural network applications.
+The whole stack is parameterised by the number type abstraction in Ndarray.

 - ``Ndarray``: provides number type abstraction and implements the fundamental numerical operations.
 - ``Algodiff``: implements algorithmic differentiation.
-- ``Optimise``: exploits the derivative information using AD to build an optimisation engine.
+- ``Optimise``: uses the derivative information to build an optimisation engine.
-- ``Neural_Neuron``: implements many kinds neuron function which can be optimised.
+- ``Neural_Neuron``: implements various kind of neuron functions which can be optimised.
 - ``Neural_Graph``: connects neurons together to form a network so that we can train a useful model.

-The functor stack of computation graph is injected between ``Ndarray`` and ``Algodiff``.
+The functor stack of computation graph is injected between ``Ndarray`` and ``Algodiff``. **The design principle is that the functor stack of a numerical system should be parameterised by both number type and device type.** Number type provides data representation (real or complex, single or double, row-based or column-based layout, etc.) which decides how a maths construct should be built and operated.
+Device type provides hardware representation (CPU, GPU, FPGA, etc.) which decides how the computation should be performed on a specific device.

 The list below summarises the functionality of each functor.
 The order and naming of these functors can already give you a rough understand about how it is designed.

 - ``Device``: device abstraction contains device-dependent types and functions.
 - ``Type``: type definition of various (mathematical) operations.
 - ``Shape``: provides the shape inference function in the graph.
-- ``Symbol``: provides various functions to access and manipulate symbols.
+- ``Symbol``: provides various functions to manipulate symbols.
-- ``Operator``: implements math operators (``+``, ``-``, ``*``, ``/``, and etc.), decides how the symbols should connect each other to form a graph.
+- ``Operator``: implements maths operators (``+``, ``-``, ``*``, ``/``, and etc.) which decide how the symbols should  be connected to form a graph.
-- ``Optimiser``: optimises the structure of a given graph, remove redundant computation, fuse computation nodes, and etc.
+- ``Optimiser``: optimises the structure of a given graph by searching and optimising various patterns.
-- ``Graph``: implements high-level graph functions, e.g. visualisation, connecting inputs and outputs.
+- ``Graph``: manipulates computation graphs at high level, e.g. visualisation, connecting inputs and outputs.
 - ``Engine``: evaluates a computation graph on a specific device.

 Why the magic can happen?
-Simply put, the injected computation graph stack provides an layer of abstraction similar to symbolic maths.
-The original eager evaluation becomes symbolic operation (or graph construction) therefore they can be easily evaluated.
+Simply put, the injected computation graph stack provides an abstraction layer similar to symbolic maths.
+The original eager evaluation becomes symbolic operation (or graph construction) therefore they can be lazily evaluated.

-The shape inference functionality allows Owl to calculate how much memory is required to evaluate the graph and pre-allocate the space.
-Owl can also track the reference number of each node and reuse the allocated memory as much as possible, this reduces both memory footprint but GC overhead, significantly improves the computation speed.
+The shape inference functionality is able to infer the data shape of every node in a graph from its input.
+This allows Owl to calculate how much memory is required to evaluate the graph and pre-allocate this space.
+Owl can further track the reference number of each function node and reuse the allocated memory as much as possible, which reduces both memory footprint but Garbage Collector (GC) overhead, significantly improves the computation speed.

-The Optimiser functor searches for various structural patterns in a graph, removes unnecessary computations and fusing nodes if possible.
-All the patterns are defined in `owl_computation_optimiser.ml <https://github.com/owlbarn/owl/blob/master/src/base/compute/owl_computation_optimiser.ml>`_, and it is very straightforward to plug in more patterns to extend.
+The Optimiser functor searches for various structural patterns in a graph, removes unnecessary computations and fusing computation nodes if possible.
+All the patterns are defined in `owl_computation_optimiser.ml <https://github.com/owlbarn/owl/blob/master/src/base/compute/owl_computation_optimiser.ml>`_, and it is very straightforward to plug in more patterns to extend Optimiser's capability.
 Here are some example patterns.

-*Constant folding* is a very basic pattern.
-Because the inputs which nodes `#241` depends on are all constants, so the value of `#241` is already decided.
-We can fold all the constants to node `#241` before evaluating the computation graph.
+*Constant folding* is a very basic pattern to reduce graph size.
+We can pre-calculate some subgraphs.
+For example, the inputs which node `#241` depends on are all constants, so the value of `#241` is already decided.
+We can fold all the constants to node `#241` before evaluating the whole graph.

 .. figure:: ../figure/owl_cgraph_opt_0.png